 We were a mixed group—some birders, some members of the Mile High Bug Club—but we were all fascinated by nature in all her myriad forms.
 Our destination was the banks of the Arkansas River, just below the dam at Lake Pueblo State Park.
 An unpaved foot trail follows the river, allowing access for fishing, and providing just the right habitat for five species of tiger beetle.

-We had only been walking a minute or two before we spotted the first species—the aptly named Beach Tiger Beetle.
-As you’d expect, this beetle prefers the sand immediately adjacent to the water.
-Their tan bodies are decorated with darker brown scrollwork, glinting with metallic bronze.
+We had only been walking a minute or two before we spotted the first species—the aptly named Bronzed Tiger Beetle.
+This beetle prefers the sand immediately adjacent to the water, perhaps so they can work on their tans.
+Their bodies are decorated with darker brown scrollwork, glinting with metallic bronze.
 We watched them hurry back and forth, seeking ants and other prey.
 Every so often, one would take to the air in a flurry of wings, moving so quickly it was hard to keep them in view.

 As soon as we looked up from watching these beetles, we came across the next species—the Green Claybank.
 Glinting in the sun, their iridescent, metallic green carapaces were easy to spot.
 This species seems to be more tolerant of observers, and I was able to inch closer for a series of photographs.